Roles and Responsibilities Policy Home

-The Roles and Responsibilities Policy identifies specific roles and responsibilities for protecting UC IT resources and information.
+UC Berkeley’s Roles and Responsibilities Policy identifies specific roles and responsibilities for protecting UC IT resources and information.
 It brings together responsibilities from a variety of UC Berkeley and University of California Policies so everything is in one place.
-You can read the full Policy here:

 Who Is Affected by the Policy

-Everyone has a role -- maybe more than one! -- based on your relationship with the university.
+Everyone has a role -- maybe even more than one -- based on your relationship with the university.
 Responsibilities range from protecting one's own passphrase to managing security controls for a large system, an entire Unit, or even the Campus.

 Who Administers the Policy

-UC Berkeley’s Roles and Responsibilities Policy is issued under the authority of the Associate Vice Chancellor for Information Technology and Chief Information Officer.
+UC Berkeley’s Roles and Responsibilities Policy (Full title: Roles and Responsibilities for the Protection of University Institutional Information and IT Resources) is issued under the authority of the Associate Vice Chancellor for Information Technology and Chief Information Officer.
 Questions about the Policy may be directed to the Information Security Office: firstname.lastname@example.org.